GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 You know search.gov, right?
 It's the search engine by and for the federal government, a free service powering search results on over 2,000 websites.
 Earlier this year they released a beta of a USWDS-based redesign of their hosted results page.
 Now Digital.gov is the first site to be able to use it, hosting a USWDS-powered search result layout!
 Search.gov and DigitalGov — a real chocolate and peanut butter combination in my book.

-On this slide we see the [Digital.gov search results](https://www.google.com/url?q=https://find.digitalgov.gov/search?utf8%3D%25E2%259C%2593%26affiliate%3Ddigitalgov%26query%3Dusability%26commit%3D&sa=D&source=docs&ust=1711052748731793&usg=AOvVaw1J9MZWOISXo_njMu-hJ7Ti) page for the keyword "usability".
+On this slide we see the [Digital.gov search results](https://www.google.com/url?q=https://find.digitalgov.gov/search?utf8%3D%25E2%259C%2593%26affiliate%3Ddigitalgov%26query%3Dusability%26commit%3D&sa=D&source=docs&ust=1711052748731793&usg=AOvVaw1J9MZWOISXo_njMu-hJ7Ti) page for the keyword "usability."
 We see a clean display of search results, as well as a way to select between all search results and just videos.

 **Slide 7:** Congratulations and great work!
 Be sure to let our team know when a new site launches, either with an email or a note on the USWDS public Slack channel!